eerkela/bertrand/docs/source/content/motivation.rst

 Motivation
 ==========
-``pdcast`` is meant to be a flexible framework for resolving certain idiosyncrasies in pandas functionality.
+``pdcast`` is meant to be a flexible framework for resolving certain idiosyncrasies in pandas functionality, particularly as it relates to data cleaning and preprocessing.
+It allows users to easily detect and manipulate data in virtually any representation, and to safely convert between them without losing information in the process.

 To explain this further, we need to do an in-depth examination of what these idiosyncrasies are, and how they can adversely affect your data science pipelines.

 Static vs Dynamic Typing
 ------------------------
 Python is a dynamically-typed language.
 This comes with a number of noteworthy benefits, many of which have spurred the growth of Python as an easy to use, general purpose programming language.
-Simultaneously, it is also the basis for most of the major complaints against Python as just such a language.
+Simultaneously, it is also the basis for many of the complaints against Python as just such a language.
 Python is too slow?
 Blame dynamic typing.
 Python uses too much memory?
 Blame dynamic typing (and reference counting).
 Python is buggy?  *Blame dynamic typing.*